Italy: Puglia & Basilicata Bike Tour

 If you have several days:

-Spend a week before or after you tour exploring other parts of Italy, with a Freewheeling tour of Tuscany (hilly), Innsbruck to Venice (easier) or if you need a break from the bike, spend a week walking Amalfi.
+Spend a week before or after you tour exploring other parts of Italy, with a Freewheeling tour of Tuscany (hilly), Innsbruck to Venice (easier).

 The cuisine of Puglia and Basilicata may inspire you to join a cooking class or two; Stile Mediterraneo in Lecce is exceptionally well reviewed.